alydavis/Bikesharing/README.md

 ## Summary
 - a high-level summary of the results
 - two additional visualizations are suggested for future analysis
+- -- Looking at the CitiBike website - there's an option for a single "day pass" - would be interesting to track that in addition to customers and subscribers.

 ### Resources
 Citibike [Data](https://ride.citibikenyc.com/system-data) - August 2019